Everyone wants to know how to invest to make the most money.

 Here's my view, which puts two and two together to make money.|

 One: How to betIn the branch of mathematics and electrical engineering known as Information Theory, there is a theorem on betting on horse races.
 The theorem concerns how to bet in order to have the fastest expected rate of return.
-The theorem says that when betting on horses in a horse race, you should NOT bet your money on the horse that is most likely to win -- because SOMETIMES that horse will lose, and then you have lost everything.
+The theorem says that when betting on (a portfolio of) horses in a horse race, you should NOT bet your money on the horse that is most likely to win -- because SOMETIMES that horse will lose, and then you have lost everything.

 Two: How to know how to betOkay, suppose I agree that I should bet on all, each in proportion to their probability of success.
 But that leaves the key question unanswered: How do I get a good estimate of that probability for each asset in the market?